Chymyst/chymyst-core/docs/chymyst10.md

 which will produce predictable results only if every DCM peer runs _the same reaction code_ after consuming the data.

 To see this on an example, consider two DCM peers.
-Suppose that the first DCM peer runs a program such as
+Suppose that the first DCM peer runs a program such as:

 ```scala
 val a = dm[Int]